 - The number of affected users

-- The importance of the systems concerned, in particular as they are linked to loss of productivity or the prevention of access to essential services
+- The importance of the affected systems, especially since they are related to loss of productivity or the prevention of access to essential services.

 What are the effects of IT downtime and disruptions?